 Deleted Role: Adrian Lester filmed a cameo as a scientist that Marko visits that was cut.

-Deleted Scene: Part of the scene where Peter looks at his reflection while wearing the Black Suit under his clothes was cut that would have shown Peter having a vision of himself as Venom, which explains the alarmed expression on his face and him locking the Black Suit away immediately afterwards.
+Deleted Scene: Part of the scene where Peter looks at his reflection in a mirror after returning to his apartment after seemingly killing the Sandman was cut.
+The cut segment would have shown Peter looking down at the Black Suit under his clothes, then looking up to see his reflection as Venom, which explains him locking the Black Suit away immediately afterwards with an alarmed expression on his face.
 The Venom model that was used harkened back to the character's original appearance, without fangs or distorted eyes.

 Executive Meddling: The reason Venom and Gwen are in it (though Eddie Brock was always planned, just not his alter-ego).